-Kurjey Drupchhu is a holy spring water created by Guru Rinpoche to heal the ailing Sindhu Raja in the 8th century near Kurje Lhakhang in Bumthang Dzongkhag.
+Kurjey Drupchhu is a holy spring water created by Guru Rinpoche to heal the ailing Sindhu Raja in the 8th century near Kurjey Lhakhang in Bumthang Dzongkhag.
 According to locals, the holy water cures all sorts of diseases.

 How to Reach Kurjey Drupchhu

 The Kurjey Drupchhu is located near Kurjey Lhakhang in Bumthang 5 km from Jakar town at an altitude of 2800 masl.
-It takes only 15 minutes by car to reach Kurjey Lhakhang
+It takes only 15 minutes by car to reach Kurjey Lhakhang.

 Historical Significance of Kurje Drupchhu

-Sindhu Raja ordered his men to destroy religious sites, angering the local deities, especially the chief local protective deity, Shelging Karpo.
-Shelging Karpo thus aimed to kill Sindhu Raja, stealing his ‘life essence’, or his soul.
-As a result, Sindhu Raja slowly became ill and could not be healed by any astrologers or local shamans.
+However, Sindhu Raja’s son was killed during the war, and that caused Sindhu to become angry at the local deities.
+Sindhu Raja then ordered his men to destroy sites of local deities.
+This act, in turn, angered the chief local protective deity, Shelging Karpo.
+Shelging Karpo thus stole the soul of Sindhu Raja to kill him.
+As a result, Sindhu Raja became ill and could not be healed by any astrologers or local shamans.

 Also Read: Guru Rinpoche in Bhutan: His Visits to Bhutan and Sacred Sites